 • Communities are engaged and transformed to be welcoming and supportive of all youth and families.

 System of Care is also committed to creating a trauma informed community.
 System of Care is currently contracting with Lakeside Global Institute to provide ongoing trauma trainings to the workforce, schools and youth & families in the community.
-Concurrently, enhanced training is being provided to individuals to develop more trauma competent professionals with the goal of these individuals being able to provide trauma certified counseling as clinicians, promote trauma informed practices in their respective agency, and/or become local trauma trainers for sustainability beyond the system of Care Grant.
+Concurrently, enhanced training is being provided to individuals to develop more trauma competent professionals with the goal of these individuals being able to provide trauma certified counseling as clinicians, promote trauma informed practices in their respective agency, and/or become local trauma trainers for sustainability beyond the System of Care Grant.
 Please contact the Project Director to request a training or learn about current scheduled trainings.

 For more information, please contact: